nosilver4u/ewww-image-optimizer/readme.txt

 == Screenshots ==

 1. Plugin settings page.
+2. More settings.
-2. Additional optimize column added to media listing.
+3. Additional optimize column added to media listing.
 You can see your savings, manually optimize individual images, and restore originals (converted only).
-3. Bulk optimization page.
+4. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
-This is very useful for existing blogs that have lots of images.

 == Changelog ==